Understanding TCP IP and OSI Models Article covers the following CCNA and ICND1 v2 Exam Topics:

 Another E.g. the web-server set a pattern of sequence numbers 1, 2, 3, and so on during a TCP socket data exchange communication session; since both of them using TCP Socket connection, PC1 in this case can determine based on ACK messages if some data did not arrive or a sequence number got lost on the way; PC1 can request the lost data again based on sequence number (TCP Error Recovery Feature).
 This process through which two computers set and interpret the information in the header used by Transport Layer is called Horizontal Layer Interactions, and it occurs between 2 computers that are communicating over a network using the same layer functions.

-Vertical layer Interaction: Occurs among the Layers on the same Computer
+Vertical layer Interaction: Occurs on the same Computer – Layer 7 to 1 or Layer 1 to 7

 Vertical layer Communication, happens on a single computer, one layer provides a service to a higher layer.
 The software or hardware that implements the higher layer requests that the next lower layer perform the needed functions.